-“Starting for the ” has been about as stable a position as there is in sports over the last decade.
-It's been Jason Witten.
+“Starting tight end for the Dallas Cowboys” has been about as stable a position as there is in sports over the last decade.
+It’s been Jason Witten.
 End of story.

 Beginning in 2018, however, that stability went out the window with Witten’s retirement.
 The starting role was left in the hands of Geoff Swaim, with even younger and more inexperienced players filling out the depth chart behind him.
 There was clearly reason for concern, and once Swaim went down during the Cowboys’ win in Atlanta, those concerns only grew.